Next: 1-d problem with mixed

 (188) |

-where is the heat flux, the temperature, and the coefficient
+is the heat flux,

 of thermal conductivity.
 The above equation merely states that heat flows down a temperature